sebastianconcept/tpe/README.md

 Repeated disputes cannot occur because any attempt will encounter a frozen account.

+## Output assupmtions
+The output is of a well known format for the systems involved and headers are not present.

+Amounts are rendered as floats printed with 4 digits of precision.

 ## On input digestion
 For the deserialization part of digesting input, I've decided to use Serde and csv as suggested as they are well known robust and well maintained crates.